 A1 Spanish Stories for Beginners

-A1 Spanish stories on MeloLingua are short graded readers for absolute beginners: simple present tense, high-frequency vocabulary, and everyday scenes you can finish in one sitting.
+A1 Spanish stories on MeloLingua are short graded readers for absolute beginners: simple present tense, high-frequency vocabulary, and everyday scenes you can finish in one sitting (about 2–4 minutes each).
 Each story includes side-by-side English support, glossed keywords, and a short quiz — input-first reading, not flashcard drills.
+Nation (2006) estimates you need roughly 95–98% known words on a page to read comfortably; A1 glosses keep you inside that band.

-These readers target the first weeks of Spanish exposure — morning routines, a park bench, a market line — where every sentence still feels new but the plot stays predictable.
+These readers target the first weeks of Spanish exposure — morning cafés, a market line, a family call — where every sentence still feels new but the plot stays predictable.
+They mirror the German A1 hub playbook: scene-first input, English safety net, and quizzes that check meaning rather than conjugation tables.

 Read the Spanish paragraph once without peeking at English.
 Tap only the words that block meaning, then reread the whole line aloud.
-Explore the Spanish learning hub or switch to spanish reading practice for topical passages.
+When a story feels easy, open the free five-story beginner pack on the blog before jumping to A2.
+Explore the Spanish learning hub or switch to spanish reading practice or spanish texts to read for topical passages.

 What you will practice at A1